jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/OutputData.rst

    :width: 100%

-Data are internally stored (if selected) within Igor experiment in folder root:SAS: in folders with
+Data are internally stored (if selected) within Igor experiment in folder root\:SAS\: in folders with

 nameOfSample\_C being the circular average